 TOTAL for 2 people- $673

 The cheapest rate for leasing a car (a small Peugeot) for 30 days listed by Auto Europe at the time of writing was $719--and you still have to pay for gas.
 Of course, if there's more than two of you this might turn out to be the budget option.
-You can see more in a car, and can motor around the countryside, visiting smaller towns and country villages.
+You can see more in a car and can motor around the countryside, visiting smaller towns and country villages.
 But if you just want to see the major cities it's easier to forgo the car and related parking headaches and just hit the train stations.
-I try to vary my trips by the size of towns I want to visit--last year it was the major centers and I went by train, next year I'll take in smaller towns and villages and lease a car.
+We try to vary our trips by the size of towns we want to visit--last year it was the major centers and we went by train, next year we'll take in smaller towns and villages and lease a car.